umutkeltek/SolarSystem/README.md

 Basically, the sun is pulling planets towards itself with force.
 To oppose the pulling force, every planet has its own initial velocity to create a centrifugal force against that force, so planets could rotate around the sun without getting pulled.

 Any tips or questions will be appreciated.

+- Planets are rotating around their own axis.
+- Planets are rotating around the sun.
+- Everything is simulated by Newton's law of universal gravitation
+- TourCounter object has serializable fields which is showing the count of completed tour by spesific planet.